OxanaSF/mixellence/README.md

 **Dale Cottrell:**

 While working in a team of three developers I was able to learn additonal methodologies in code problem solving and some new version control concepts.
-For me one of the most valuable experiences was team work building out a large complex app that entialed multi modules which overlaped.
+For me one of the most valuable experiences was team work building out a large complex app that entialed multi modules which overlaped while employing the programing Languages and code libraries listed above.
 Skillful problem solving in pre-build collaboration and real-time build-out is the key to quality and timeliness while producing a unique and professional UX/UI design from Sam and Dillon C. (noted above).